ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 - **Use in the "GIVEN" steps**: first of all, you have to be in a state where the TMC is ``READY`` to start the scan.
-To do so, instead of calling all the Tango commands by yourself and synchronizing explicitly (producing this way a lot of boilerplate code which is not the main point of the test), you can use a single line of code that moves the TMC to the ``READY`` state, dealing transparently with the synchronization.
+To do so, instead of calling all the Tango commands by yourself and synchronising explicitly (producing this way a lot of boilerplate code which is not the main point of the test), you can use a single line of code that moves the TMC to the ``READY`` state, dealing transparently with the synchronisation.

 - **Use in the "WHEN" steps**: after you setup the desired condition, you have to send the ``Scan`` command to the TMC.
 To do so you can, again,